QCA Code Statement

 Historical annual reports and other governance- related material

-A report from the Remuneration Committee, Audit Committee and Risk Committee is contained in the annual report and accounts for the 2019 financial year.
+Reports from each of the Remuneration, Audit, Risk and ESG Committees are contained in the annual report and accounts for the 2021 financial year.
 Historic reports and accounts, along with all notices and circulars from October 2014, are available on the website https://www.gammacommunicationsplc.com/investors/.

 Disclosure of AGM voting outcome

 As soon as practicable after the AGM has finished, the results of the meeting are released through a regulatory news service.
-The announcement also provides, for information, details of the total number of votes in favour of each resolutions.
-At the most recent AGM, held 05 June 2020, all resolutions put to the shareholders were passed.
+The announcement also provides, details of the total number of votes in favour of each resolution.
+At the most recent AGM, held 19 May 2022, all resolutions put to the shareholders were passed.